Why GIVA?

 Reputational Leadership

-In an era of radical transparency, institutions that lead on equity demonstrate a credibility that no communications strategy can manufacture.
-GIVA membership is a genuine, proportional, and verifiable public commitment.
+In an era of radical transparency, institutions that lead on equity demonstrate a credibility no communications strategy can manufacture.
+GIVA membership is a genuine, proportionate, and verifiable public commitment.

 02